abdallalita/Binary-Logistic-Regression/README.md

 ### Advantages
 - Node splitting is based on a random subset of features for each tree unlike in decision tree
 - Unlike decision trees, random forest is not sensitive to the data it is trained on
+### Steps 3
+- Importing the necessary scikit-learn library packages.
+- Data cleaning and Exploration.
+- Splitting the data into Independent and Dependent variables.
+- Changing the categorical code of a character variables to 0 and 1.
+- Splitting the data set into **Train** and **Test** sets with a high percentage of Train set.
+- Fitting the RandomForestClassifier model using the **Train** sets.
+- Checking the accuracy of the model and predicting the **Test** set results.
+- Build a Confusion Matrix - Used to determine the perfomance of the algorithm.
+- Visualizing the random Forest